Do you ever wish you could pick a time in your life and go back to it, just for one day ?

 I encourage her to be herself.

 Initially my goal was just to document her now at this age, so that we would have future memories, but I am also discovering an unexpected benefit.
 She actually enjoys these mini photo sessions!
-She is genuinely invested.
-She brings out all sides of her personality, she feels good and she exudes confidence.
-And most importantly she LOVES her pictures!
+She brings out all sides of her personality for the camera and most importantly she admits loving her pictures too!

-I will continue to do this as we muddle through the teen years and I will display her beautiful prints in my home.
-My hope is that it will continue to help her to believe in, and value herself.
+I will continue to do this as we muddle through the teen years and hopefully it will continue to help her to believe in, and value herself.

 Here are just a few of the photos I have captured over the past 8 months.
 As I look back , even in just that short span of time I can see and remember so much growth and change.